Keith Maillard: 2020s

 by the West Virginia Humanities Council in their 2023 online celebration of West Virginia authors.
 His full interview with journalist Kate Long covers topics ranging from growing up in West Virginia and settling in British Columbia, to writing, music, and history.

-Literary Excellence

 On September 28, 2024, Keith Maillard was awarded the Lieutenant Governor's Award for Literary Excellence.
 The jury citation noted not only Maillard’s craft of writing but his efforts to uplift new voices.
 “He has had a profound influence on writers and his students/mentees all speak of a specific kindness and generosity, a genuine willingness to find what a writer needs to say and to help them hone their unique style and voice.
 We recognize that a career of excellence involves far more than what meets the reader on a page.
 Writers with influence touch people.
 They work in life’s margins to foster creativity, courage, exploration and self-discovery.”

 Maillard's papers are currently held by the University of British Columbia's Rare Books and Special Collections.
 A complete list of Maillard's publications can be found on his website.

+Legal issues

+In 2021, former UBC professor Steven Galloway lodged defamation lawsuits against Maillard and over 20 other people on the grounds that they had helped perpetuate false allegations of sexual assault and misconduct against him in 2015.
+After an extensive pre-trial process he reached a confidential settlement with Galloway in 2026, a few months before the trial was due to proceed.